RovisLab/ROS-Nodes/darknet_ros_catkin/ReadMe.md

 <rosparam command="load" ns="darknet_ros" file="$(find darknet_ros)/config/your_config_file.yaml"/>

-Open darknet_ros package and copy and replace the cmakelists from this folder into there.

 	How to run it:
+1.  make sure you have the kinect data aquisition.freenect_launcher or openni_launch package

+2.
+a.  running with all classes.
   $ roslaunch darknet_ros yolo_v3.launch
-running with all classes

-or

-$ roslaunch darknet_ros darknet_ros.launch
-running with fewer classes (improving the FPS)
+b.running with fewer classes (improving the FPS)
+  $ roslaunch darknet_ros darknet_ros_gdb.launch